5 Unusual Travel Tips for Europe

 4 — Have a Deep Breath at Paris Metro Tunnels.

 Paris metro STINKS.
 It is among the most disgusting, distasteful, filthy, and disturbing senses that a city outside of a war zone can offer you.
+To avoid its fragrances should be one of the most obvious European travel tips for anyone that is not a masochist.

 The scents of the Parisian subway will vary between rotten eggs, urine fumes, and human excrement.
 Some homeless people who spend their days in Metro stations use the passageways and platforms as restrooms.